ScripterSugar/wdfp-extractor/README.md

 ## Usage
 ![wdfp](https://user-images.githubusercontent.com/19164553/149924519-91e016e3-5ac7-4d97-a8f3-c7c833f79e76.gif)

-Simply just onnect your device, select the directory you want to save your assets, and click on the Extract Data button.
+Simply just connect your device, select the directory you want to save your assets, and click on the Extract Data button.

 **You need to select extract master table option if it was never extracted before.**